woocommerce/action-build/README.md

-# WooCommerce Build Action
+# WooCommerce - Action Build

-A GitHub action to build WooCommerce using Composer and NPM.
+A GitHub Action to build WooCommerce using Composer and NPM.

 ## Managing files in the build